Ways to Get a Bigger Tax Refund

 Here are some actions you can take that can help you get the most back on taxes:

-Deductions are dollar amounts you’re able to subtract from your taxable income, reducing the amount you’ll owe in taxes.
-What you’re able to deduct and how much depends on many factors, like your taxpayer status and other qualifying expenses.
+Deductions are expenses you’re able to subtract from your taxable income, reducing the amount you’ll owe in taxes.
+What you’re able to deduct and how much depends on many factors, like your filing status and other qualifying expenses.
 Each tax year, you can decide to either take the standard deduction or itemize your deductions.

 Consider bunching itemized tax deductions every other year to maximize your total deduction over time.